edubkendo/tower-docs/en/roadmap.md

 - finish resourceful routes
 - better controller rendering
 - some sort of `updateAll`|`deleteAll` ​functionality for controllers (array of ids)
-- finalize resourceful controller actions (see https://github.com/​josevalim/inheritedResources)
+- finalize resourceful controller actions (see https://github.com/josevalim/inherited_resources)
 - error hooks for controllers
-- test subdomains on heroku
+- test subdomains on heroku/nodejitsu
 - switch to parsing url params with URI.js
 - basic controller logging
 - https helper methods
 - http caching methods in the controller
-- redirect helpers at the top level, so you easily write permanent redirects (http://stackoverflow.com/​questions/4046960/how-to-​redirect-without-www-using-​rails-3-rack)
+- redirect helpers at the top level, so you easily write permanent redirects (http://stackoverflow.com/questions/4046960/how-to-redirect-without-www-using-rails-3-rack)
 - namespaced controllers
+- update to express 3.0

 <a name="0.4.4" href="0.4.4"></a>

 ### 0.4.4 (models)

-- nested field queries ("addresses.city", etc.)
-- mongo embedded documents
 - basic model logging (so you can see things like database queries)
+- remove dependency on mongodb
 - uniqueness validation (database should not save a record unless specified attributes are globally unique (i.e. username))
 - email/phone validation (and other common validation helpers)
 - i18n (internationalization/​localization, how to organize the random labels in the app, and prepare for translation into other languages)
-- strict validation
+- strict! validation
 - confirmation validation
-- Add generator for translating different locales in tower.
-- add includes to associations: `Post.includes("​author").where(author: firstName: "=~": "Baldwin").all()`
+- add includes to associations: `Post.includes("author").where(author: firstName: "=~": "Baldwin").all()`
+- mongo url handler (https://github.com/viatropos/tower/issues/52#issuecomment-4586648)
 - model indexes in mongodb (and potentially in memory, i.e. a redis-like plugin for the browser)
-- authentication
+- test index creation in mongodb
+- nested field queries ("addresses.city", etc.)
-- authorization
+- mongo embedded documents
 - test inheritance with type property
-- namespaced models
-- mongo url handler (https://github.com/viatropos/tower/issues/52#issuecomment-4586648)
 - `model#reload`
 - acceptsNestedAttributes
 - `find(id: null) # find by null`
 - `where(name: "!=": "x")`
 - `find(address: city: "San Diego") # nested doc/object queries`
-- remove dependency on mongodb
 - make `store` global, so you only have to apply it once, not per model.
   - makes testing easier.

 <a name="0.4.5" href="0.4.5"></a>

-### 0.4.5 (model attachments)
+### 0.4.5 (model extensions)

+- authentication
+- authorization
 - add extension/module generator
 - test storing images/blobs in mongo (GridFS?)
   - "Binary" data type?